-After performing the troubleshooting procedures, and before calling or emailing Technical Support, please record as much information as possible in order to help the Transition Networks Tech Support Specialist.
+After performing the troubleshooting procedures, and before calling or emailing Technical Support, please record as much information as possible to help the Tech Support Specialist.

-- 1. Select the SMxTAT2SA Switch > System Information menu path to gather the information below or as requested by the TN Support Specialist. - Record Model: \\\\\\ Hardware Version: \\\\\\ Firmware Version: \\\\\\
+1. Select the SMxTAT2SA Switch > System Information menu path to gather the information below or as requested by the Tech Support Specialist.